 Do you remember your first proper (as in non-sampler) weaving project?
 For me it was a set of twill dishtowels in navy blue and white cottolin.
 It took me eight long hours to warp the loom, but as soon as I sat down with my shuttle, all the hours spent carefully threading heddles were forgotten, and I lost myself in the joy of weaving.
 It was like magic, watching the intersection of warp and weft create the pattern pick by pick.
 I can't tell you how proud I was when the towels were wet-finished and hemmed—I couldn't believe I had actually made something that pretty; that I had created real, usable cloth.
 In that moment I truly felt like a weaver.

-Each of these 4-shaft weaving patterns for beginners is easy to accomplish and includes step-by-step instructions to complete it quickly and successfully.
-Start weaving placemats and towels to bring a beautiful splash of color to any kitchen or table.
+Each of these five 4-shaft weaving patterns for beginners is easy to accomplish and includes step-by-step instructions to complete it quickly and successfully.
+Any one of these placemats and towels will bring a beautiful splash of color to your kitchen or table.

 When I am asked by new weavers about a good first project, I suggest kitchen linens: dishtowels, napkins, and placemats.
 Even as an intermediate weaver who loves experimenting with new fibers and structures, I find myself constantly reaching for my cones of 8/2 cotton and setting up the loom for dishtowels.
 I've gotten quicker at warping since my original batch, but the joy of weaving and admiring the finished project remains the same.